kharchenkolab/dropEst/README.md

 # dropEst - Pipeline
-Pipeline for initial analysis of droplet-based single-cell RNA-seq data
+Pipeline for estimating molecular count matrices for droplet-based single-cell RNA-seq measurements

 ## General processing steps
 1. **dropTag** - Tagging and merging of the reads